- This event has passed.

 One of these is a 3,800-square-foot, two-story house built of dovetailed square logs from an original design 12 years ago after George and Patty Thomas lost their 100-year-old historic residence filled with treasured primitive antiques to fire.
 Also on the tour is a small historic cabin.

-Designed from a customized version of Honest Abe’s Newport plan, the log home of Craig and Mary Walker (pictured at top of page) completed in 2012 is created from dovetailed 6×12 Genesis hand-hewn logs.
+Designed from a customized version of Honest Abe’s Newport plan, the log home of Craig and Mary Walker completed in 2012 is created from dovetailed 6×12 Genesis hand-hewn logs.
 Underneath the conventional roof system are seven rooms on the main floor.
 There’s 1,620 square feet of living space not including the finished basement.

 Ed & Linda Lisic’s 8×8 D Log home was completed in the spring of 2018.
 The 1,404-square-foot house has six rooms, a conventional roof system and a butt and pass corner system.
 The Honest Abe Algood B plan was customized to create the Lisic’s home.